 This is the nutshell of his critique of the modern, liberal state and of its destructive impact on what is presumed to be organic Jewish community and pure ethnic Judaism.
 “When the modem State came into being and set out to destroy the medieval corporations and estates and to build a new citizenship, it could no longer suffer the existence of an autonomous Jewish corporation.
 Sooner or later, the modern state-actors had to give to the Jews equal rights in civil and public law and to impose upon them equal duties in turn.
 After the French Revolution, one state after the other abrogated their economic disabilities, and granted them full freedom of activity.
 Finally they opened public offices, elective and appointive, to Jews, and made them citizens with “equal rights” (GE 60).

 The critique of the modern state is tied up with what, we note again, seems to be a recurrent resentment of Germans and German Jews.
 There is, for instance, the screed against liberalism and democracy towards the end of “Ghetto and Emancipation.”
 According to Baron, “There emerged at this point the new Wissenschaft des Judentums, intrinsically connected with Reformation and Emancipation, a movement of scholars anxious to assist the completion of the process of emancipation with their learning.
 Confronted by the general suspicion in which Germany and the modem world in general held the Jew, and convinced of the desirability of complete emancipation, they consciously or unconsciously sought a tool in history and evolved this argument: ‘The Jews may be bad, but if they are it is because of your persecution; change your attitude, welcome the Jews into the modern State on terms of perfect equality, and they will become good.’
 Ardent advocates of liberalism and democracy, visioning a reformed society guided by beneficent rationalism, believing religiously that the world in general and the Jews particularly could be improved by an extension of rights, it is easy to see how they found it useful to take as black a view as possible of the pre-Revolutionary treatment of the Jews.”
 (GE p.61).
-(Read in this light the attack against the “Jewish liberalism” of Hermann Cohen for rejecting Jewish peoplehood in favor of “universalist Judaism” (SRH vol. 1, p 26-7).
+Read in this light the attack against the “Jewish liberalism” of Hermann Cohen for rejecting Jewish peoplehood in favor of “universalist Judaism” (SRH vol. 1, p 26-7).

 That the political undergirding to the thesis Against Lachrymose Jewish History was ultimately destructive is shown by this strange moment in the final pages of “Ghetto and Emancipation.”
-This is the strange appeal to Totalitarianism as a form of heightened medievalism.
+This is the strange embrace of Totalitarianism as a form of heightened medievalism.
 Oddly placed in the essay, it appears in its final section where Baron sought to look into the near future.
 It is there only two short paragraphs before Baron had finally tried to sum up the balance sheet with the Emancipation (Emancipation was good for the Jews on the whole, but “not completely clear of debits”) while demanding a homeostatic balance of autonomy and equality in the modern state for ethnic minorities (GE, p.63).

 Against liberal order, this political vision undergirding the first formulation was reactionary.
 Seeking to restore the ghetto, Baron writes in 1927 with naïve brio, “Such revaluations of the Middle Ages are part, perhaps, of a general modern tendency in historical studies, reflecting changes in our modern outlook.
 Liberal laissez faire is being more and more supplanted by a system of great trusts, protectionism, Fascism, Sovietism.
 Growing dissatisfaction with democracy and parliamentarianism has brought about a movement back to a modified medievalism.
 This is a medievalism on a higher plane, perhaps, but a medievalism just the same, of organization, standardization, and regulation” (GE: p.63).

 Finally, about Baron’s complete misreading of Nazism in the first edition of A Social and Religious History of the Jews, see this remarkable passage cited by David Engel.
 The “anti-Jewish preachment of German national socialism must not conceal the fact that it is not necessarily the new social order sought by the Nazis that is overtly hostile to the Jewish people.
 This revolt of the German petty bourgeoisie…raged against the Jews much more because they had furnished a number of distinguished leaders to the proletarian groups…than in their capacity of capitalists.
 But this is more in the nature of a historical accident….
 In this struggle the Hitlerites have long drawn their major financial support from capitalist circles, and reciprocated by constantly toning down their anticapitalistic exhortations.
 Even Jewish capitalists have been treated with comparative mildness.
 Thus a movement which started out to destroy ‘Jewish’ finance capital and ‘interest servitude’ has concentrated all its implacable ire upon middle-class Jewish doctors, lawyers and shopkeepers….
 Economic realities, however, reassert themselves…, and various decrees of the cabinet ministers for Economics and the Interior, Schmitt, Schacht and Frick, were issued to preserve, at least temporarily, Jewish big business.
-Whether and how soon these economic and expansionist considerations will put an end to the excesses of racial and nationalist frenzy, it is too early to judge.”
-(SRH, vol. 2, pp.418-19, 421-22).
+Whether and how soon these economic and expansionist considerations will put an end to the excesses of racial and nationalist frenzy, it is too early to judge” (SRH, vol. 2, pp.418-19, 421-22).

 On the possibility of Jews finding a place in the fascist order, Baron was attendant to the danger of statism.
 But there was also opportunity.
-“Although it is a far cry from the long and slowing growing medieval estates, these truly fraternal communities, of blood, faith, and destiny, to the artificial vocational estates of fascism, the Jewish people might stand to gain just as much as to lose, were it to be reconstituted ad as one of the new corporations.
+“Although it is a far cry from the long and slowing growing medieval estates, these truly fraternal communities, of blood, faith, and destiny, to the artificial vocational estates of fascism, the Jewish people might stand to gain just as much as to lose, were it to be reconstituted as one of the new corporations.
 But it would have to be once more a corporate body on a par with all other corporations, not an extraneous part of totalitarian intolerant entity” (SRH vol.2, p.423).

-While Baron was awake to menacing questions about state worship, the worship of power, and intolerant nationalism, he still hoped that the flair up of extreme nationalism would one day give way to “a new, superior human unity” (SRH vol. 2, p.423).
+While Baron was awake to menacing questions about state worship, the worship of power, and intolerant nationalism, he still hoped that the flair up of extreme nationalism would give way to “a new, superior human unity” (SRH vol. 2, p.423).
 The political ideal was to create a harmony between equality and “autonomy of a sort” and “ancient ideals of peace and the brotherhood of man” (Ibid., pp.423-6).
 After this very strange, long detour, Baron promoted democratic socialism and internationalism (Cf. ibid, p.427).
 He still thought that German Jews could survive the strain.
-He thought that if Germany could manage to capture large territories in Lithuania, the Baltics and the Ukraine, it would transform itself into a multi-ethnic empire, which would cool the nationalism (Ibid., p.428).
+He thought that if Germany could manage to capture large territories in Lithuania, the Baltics, and the Ukraine, it would transform itself into a multi-ethnic empire, which would cool the nationalism (Ibid., p.428).
 The claim is that emancipation, free competition, and liberalism weakened the social and political position of the Jews vis-à-vis communism and fascism, vis-à-vis the new era of regulation and control, the new ‘medievalism’ which seems to be dawning.”
 Baron shed no tears over the “Paradise Loss” of the liberal state and of individual liberties which “threaten to vanish everywhere.”
 Emancipation should not be held up as “fetish,” meaning that Jewish planners must “adjust” realistically to these new conditions (SRH, vol.2, p.429).

 Reactionary and resigned to the new reality constituted by totalitarianism, this is the context in which Baron came to the theme of a new Jewish corporate body.
 Such a body would need not violate the equality of citizens, as long as it would be “interpreted in a less mechanical fashion.”
 This is what Baron meant by “repetition of the Middle Ages on a higher plane,” in which Jews would enjoy their own status “not necessarily inferior” to that of other corporate bodies.
 “In other words” and plainly stated, “a revocation of emancipation for the sake of corporate reconstruction” is Baron’s devil’s deal, “with the Jews reasonably well treated” (SRH vol.2, p.430).
 Baron understood that this was by no means a certain outcome, but, he thought, it was the one to be wished for.
 Against spending too much energy fighting anti-Semitism, Baron thought that the gentiles should advance the struggle, since after all anti-Semitism is a gentile problem (Ibid., p431) (cf. p.451).